Accursed-Lands/max-levels/README.md

 # max-levels
-Displays the max level you can achieve, given the initial stat
+Displays the max level your character can achieve in a stat, given the character's initial stat roll.